rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Classification of taxes.md

 Also read: [[Philippine Tax Agencies|Philippine Tax Agencies]]

 [^1]: The Philippine Constitution encourages the Congress to evolve a progressive system of taxation, ==but not necessarily limited to progressive taxes==.
-Also read: [[Fundamental Principles of Taxation#Uniformity and Progressive System of Taxation|Evolving a Progressive System of Taxation]]
+Also read: [[Uniformity and Progressive System of Taxation|Uniformity and Progressive System of Taxation]]